 The hype around progressive web apps (PWA) in ecommerce keeps growing.
 Creating a PWA is regarded as one of the most high-yielding investments helping to accelerate websites to the top speeds.

+Below we will discover the PWA meaning as well as recap on the PWA best practices.
 Major ecommerce businesses ride their way to the immense growth in performance and marketing figures on PWA, and we can see their PWA examples testify to the technology’s success.

 Core Benefits of PWA